|

 Not now that she had time to think.

-had clung to the idea that he would come to rescue her!
+had assumed that he would come and rescue her!

 Suppose the drug did more than just induce sleep?